 Now that I know my audience for Smart Mom Ideas, I can create blog posts just for them!

-So, take your time figuring out your audience and play around with different blog niches if you are unsure in the beginning what to blog about!
+Beginner bloggers need to take the time figuring out their audience and playing around with different blog niches as a way to figure out what to blog about!

 My Best Blog Tips From the Past Two Years of Twins Mommy

 In the first year of my blog, I chose to write transparent posts, round up posts and resource posts.
 My goal was to increase my traffic and grow an audience.
 (Many of these posts later turned out to rank on the first page of Google).